Ninja tuck jumps.

 I’m on a quest to improve my jumping skills so that I may dunk a basketball.
 I’m a 43-year old man who has never dunked a basketball before.
 In order to achieve this odd goal, I’m going to have to train my body to jump well.
 So I have an training program that calls for me to execute some strange looking moves–like ninja tuck jumps.

 So last week, I was the older, rounder guy standing in the middle of the YMCA exercise room doing ninja tuck jumps.
-To one side of me was a young lady who could likely bench press two of me.
+To one side of me was a young lady who could likely deadlift two of me.
 To the other side was a guy who had been planking for three minutes.
 I’m a middle-ager jumping like a ninja… and feeling just fine about it.

 Subconsciously, my fear dissipated.
 It vanished with my third or fourth less-than-flawless ninja tuck.
 Action and resolve killed that fear.

 There are certainly greater fears in life than the fear of looking silly in the gym.
-I hope you realize this story is an allegory about how we keep ourselves inactive when we refuse to action because of fear–and then how we face down fear when we do take action.
+I hope you realize this story is an allegory about how we keep ourselves inactive when we refuse to take action because of fear–and then how we face down fear when we do take action.
 Fear is a construct.
 And just as we construct it, we can also demolish it when we move in spite of it.

 This is not a new or novel idea.
 We’ve been telling one another this thought for centuries.
 So if my allegory isn’t quite hitting home yet, perhaps one of these smart quotes from history will help to move us through the fears that would otherwise keep us down.